Hit enter after type your search item

 Reversing by toCharArray method of String class

-You may also use the toCharArray method of the String class that converts a string to the new character array.
+You may also use the toCharArray method of the String class that converts a string to a new character array.

 So, the string that you want to reverse is first converted to a character array and then you may use this solution to get a reversed string.